arras-energy/gridlabd-old/docs/Command/Globals.md

 # Synopsis

 ~~~
-bash$ gridlabd --globals
+bash$ gridlabd --globals[=json]
 ~~~

 # Description

 Displays a sorted list of all global variables.
+Output can be generated in JSON format using the `=json` suboption.